I am only going to talk about one commonly proposed solution to the excessive

 significant (above 5%).

-To be clear, the overuse of if
+To be clear, the overuse of if statements is a major problem for

 maintainability and architecture (specifically the unnecessary coupling of data